 Now if you ever wanted to find a Chinese recipe you’d simply look at the index, locate the Chinese recipes label and look along the visible edge to find every single page which has been tagged as Chinese.
 Then it’s simply a case of flicking to each page.

 And of course, you’re not limited to one tag per page.
 You could tag a page 2 or 3 times.
 So if you jot down a chicken stir fry you could tag it as “Chicken” and “Chinese”.
 Now you can find all recipes by their cuisine and ingredient.

 Although I haven’t done this myself I was thinking those tags could also act like a kind of tally or frequency graph.

 For instance, if you used the Highfive notebook as your diary you could monitor how you felt over the course of a month by tagging each entry happy, sad, motivated, tired etc. Then after several weeks you could look at the edge and all the accumulated tags and get a rough snapshot of how you felt.

 This could be useful for tracking progress in your various goals.
 If you’re trying to lose weight with the 4 hour body for example you could keep a daily journal tagging things like ‘Kept to diet’, ‘Went to Gym’, ‘Didn’t drink alcohol’ etc. The more tags visible on the side the better you are doing and the more it will spur you on to stay on track and spot where you need to try harder.

 I’m using this tagging system to note down all the moves I learn in Brazllian Jiu-Jitsu.
 Moves always start in one position i.e. standing up and finish in another i.e. taking the opponents back.
 By tagging each move where it starts and where it finishes I can search my notebook and create combinations of moves that flow effortlessly from one into the other.
 Pretty nifty right?

-So how will you use this notebook hack?
+So how will you use the Highfive notebook?

 Let me know in the comments or tweet me at @highfivebids